ConwayC1987/Portfolio-2/README.md

            <summary>First Page and Game Area</summary>
            ![Landing page design layout](/readMe_images/firstWireframe.png "First page of the website")
            ![Landing page design layout](/readMe_images/2rdpage.jpg "First page of the website")
-           <summary>Colors Used</summary>
-           <p>The color scheme I decided on was a dark background color a light shaded black and a bright vibrant blue color to stand out.
-As this is a single page game the background is constant for the entire website including for pop up modals.</p>
-           <summary>Images</summary>
-           <p>The images on this site are used were all made to be the same size and were got from Wikipedia.</p>
          </details>

 Desktop design: <details>